buildbot/buildbot/master/docs/developer/secrets.rst

                                                 vaultServer="http://localhost:8200"
                                                 )]

-In the master configuration the provider is instantiated through a Buildbot service secret manager with the Vault token and the Vault server address.
+In the master configuration, the provider is instantiated through a Buildbot service secret manager with the Vault token and the Vault server address.
-Vault secrets provider access to Vault asking the key wanted by Buildbot and returns the contained text value.
+Vault secrets provider access the Vault backend asking the key wanted by Buildbot and returns the contained text value.
-The provider SecretInVAult allows Buildbot read secrets in Vault.
+The SecretInVAult provider allows Buildbot to read secrets in the Vault.

 Secret Obfuscation
 ``````````````````

-Secrets are never visible to the normal user via logs and thus are transmitted directly to the workers, using the :class:`Obfuscated`.
+Secrets are never visible to the normal user via logs and thus are transmitted directly to the workers, using :class:`Obfuscated`.
-The class Obfuscated changes the password characters in ``####`` characters in the logs.
+The class Obfuscated replaces secret string value by ``####`` characters when the secret value is logged.